ghc-proposals/ghc-proposals/proposals/0000-implicit-import.rst

 using fully qualified names without adding imports.
 However this requires using a fat prelude to export a curated list of modules, while ImplicitQualifiedImport enables using any module without relying on such fat prelude.

+This feature is enabled by default in some languages such as OCaml and Rust.

 Unresolved Questions
 --------------------